-There are at least two transcatheter aortic valve devices being tested.
-The Edwards SAPIEN heart-valve system™ (Edwards Lifesciences, Irvine, CA) is a tri-leaflet bioprosthetic porcine valve that is contained within a stainless steel frame.
-This device has been commercially available in Europe since 2007 but has not yet received U.S. Food and Drug Administration (FDA) approval in the U.S. There is currently a next generation version of this valve in testing, called the SAPIEN XT™ (Edwards Lifesciences, Irvine, CA), which has been redesigned with the intention of reducing procedural complications.
+There are at least two transcatheter aortic valve devices being used.
+The Edwards SAPIEN transcatheter heart-valve system™ (Edwards Lifesciences, Irvine, CA) is a tri-leaflet bioprosthetic porcine valve that is contained within a stainless steel frame.
+This device first received FDA approval in 2011, with expanded indications for approval granted in 2012 and 2013.

 The Medtronic CoreValve ReValving System™ is a second transcatheter valve system under testing.
 This device is a porcine bioprosthetic valve that is sewn within a self-expanding nitinol frame.
-It is inserted via the transfemoral artery approach and has also been inserted via the subclavian artery approach.
-This device has also been approved for use in Europe since 2007 but has not yet received FDA approval in the U.S.
+It is most commonly inserted via the transfemoral artery approach, but can also be inserted via a noniliofemoral approach (subclavian artery or direct aortic access).
+This device has also been approved for use in Europe since 2007 and received FDA approval in the United States in 2014.

-Transcatheter aortic valve replacement, performed via the transfemoral approach, may be considered medically necessary for patients with aortic stenosis when all of the following conditions are present:
+Transcatheter aortic valve replacement, performed via the transfemoral or transapical approach, may be considered medically necessary for patients with aortic stenosis when all of the following conditions are present:

 - Severe aortic stenosis (see policy guidelines) with a calcified aortic annulus;

-- Patient is not an operable candidate for open surgery, as judged by at least two cardiac surgeons; or patient is an operable candidate but is at high risk for open surgery (see Policy Guidelines).
+- Patient is not an operable candidate for open surgery, as judged by at least two cardiovascular specialists (cardiologist and/or cardiac surgeon); or patient is an operable candidate but is at high risk for open surgery (see Policy Guidelines).

 Transcatheter aortic valve replacement is considered investigational for all other indications, including but not limited to: